 CONCLUSION

-In conclusion, this study shows that THz imaging can distinguish HCC tissue.
-Further research will yield more detailed data of THz transmission rate of HCC tissue with different degree of differentiation.
+In conclusion, this study shows that THz imaging can detect HCC tissue.
+Further research will yield more detailed data of the THz transmission rates of HCC tissue with different degrees of differentiation.

 Key words: Terahertz imaging; Hepatocellular carcinoma; Hematoxylin and eosin staining; Terahertz transmittance; Liver pathology